Captain found guilty of 'seaman's manslaughter' in boat fire that killed 34 off California coast

-LOS ANGELES — (AP) — A federal jury on Monday found a scuba dive boat captain was criminally negligent in the deaths of 34 people killed in a fire aboard the vessel in 2019, the deadliest maritime disaster in recent U.S. history.
+LOS ANGELES — (AP) — A scuba dive boat captain was convicted Monday of criminal negligence in the deaths of 34 people killed in a fire aboard the vessel in 2019, the deadliest maritime disaster in recent U.S. history.

+The verdict comes more than four years after the Sept.
+2, 2019, tragedy, which prompted changes to maritime regulations, congressional reform and several ongoing civil lawsuits.

-Relatives of those killed hugged one another and wept outside the courtroom after the verdict was read.
-They thanked the FBI case agent who led the investigation.
+Relatives of those killed hugged one another and wept outside the courtroom Monday after the verdict was read.

 “We are very happy that the world knows that Jerry Boylan was responsible for this and has been found guilty,” Clark McIlvain said.